The purpose of a Disability Inclusion Profile meeting and process

 This process can help schools improve individual education planning for the student and school-wide planning for all students who require adjustments.
 The outcomes of the profile meeting will also inform Disability Inclusion tier 3 student-level funding allocations for students with high needs.

 Facilitators are experienced allied health professionals and/or teachers with expertise, qualifications, or training in inclusive education.
-Facilitators are trained and certified in administering the profile in schools.
+Facilitators are trained in administering the profile in schools.

 Disability Inclusion Profiles for students attending 2 schools (dual enrolment)